Crosshairs532/github-cheatsheet/README.md

 > ```git
 > git log
 > git log --oneline
+> git log --oneline --all --graph
+> git --no-pager log -n 'any number' // any number of commit we want to see
 > ```
 > Go back to the specific commit address
 > ```git